thefrontside/actions/synchronize-with-npm/README.md

 - Pass in `NPM_TOKEN`.
 - Optional: Specify `IGNORE` argument for directory of packages you don't want published.
 - Optional: `NPM_PUBLISH` argument is available if you want to run a different command. `npm publish` will run as default.
-  - :warning: However, if you provide this argument, it will run that script to publish for every package. :warning:
+  - :warning: However, if you provide this argument, it will run that script to publish for every package (if you're running this action on a monorepo).
+If you would need to run a custom command once for the repository and not each individual packages, use `BEFORE_ALL` (see below).
+- Optional: Passing in an argument for `BEFORE_ALL` will run that command after `npm install` or `yarn install` but before the action starts navigating into the different packages in the monorepo to start the publishign process.

 ## Usage
 ```yaml